 Q: How do I establish and keep a “tax home?”

 A: Full disclosure, I am not a tax professional.
-However, I have worked in the industry for 5 years and this information comes straight from a tax professional.
-Feel free to click here for more information!
+However, I have worked in the industry for 5 years and this information comes straight from a tax professional in addition to my accounting department.

 That said, in the research I have found, you have a couple of tasks to do to establish and keep a tax home.

-- You need to show that you pay fair market rent for the place you use.
+In order to establish a tax home, you need to show that you pay fair market rent for the place you use.
 The price could be any amount depending on where the location.
-Search craiglistfor examples of pricing.
-Create a paper trail by writing checks.
+Search craiglist for examples of pricing.
+Pay rent to whomever using checks to create a paper trail.

-Remember, in order to qualify to travel, you need to work outside of the location where your tax home is located.
-There is no specific amount of miles you need to meet to qualify.
+Now, in order to qualify as a traveler, you need to work outside of the location where your tax home is located.
+There is no specific amount of miles away from there you need to meet to qualify.
 You just have to be outside of reasonable commutable distance.

 Have other questions about travel?
 Please comment below!